BotArtist: Generic approach for bot detection in Twitter via semi-automatic machine learning pipeline: Methodology

 \subsection{Feature Selection}

-After the data splitting, our pipeline applies a feature selection procedure over the train/validation data portion.
-For this purpose, we use the K-Fold cross-validation approach, which allows us to utilize the same data portion for multiple trainings and evaluations.
-Although K-Fold cross-validation may lead to slightly over-optimistic performance estimations, in our case, it is not relevant since we use this procedure for alpha hyper-parameter fine-tuning of the Lasso model, and we are interested in identifying the best alpha parameter.
+After the data splitting, our pipeline applies a feature selection procedure over the train/validation data portion during the K-Fold cross validation.
+Although K-Fold cross-validation may lead to slightly over-optimistic performance estimations, in our case, it is not relevant since we use this procedure for $\alpha$ hyper-parameter fine-tuning of the Lasso model, and we are interested in identifying the best $\alpha$ parameter.

-Additionally, since the Lasso regression model does not perform well over imbalanced datasets, we also take into account the class imbalance of the train/validation dataset.
-When the class balance is not equal, we utilize under-sampling of the majority class, making the data perfectly balanced and improving the prediction performance of the Lasso model.
+Additionally, since the Lasso regression model does not perform well over imbalanced datasets, we also take into account the class imbalance of the dataset.
+In case of data imbalance, we utilize under-sampling of the majority class, making the data perfectly balanced and improving the prediction performance of the Lasso model.
 Due to the high-class imbalance and the under-sampling of the majority class, there is a very high probability of losing some important samples, which may lead to inaccurate feature selection.
-To address this, we utilize 10 executive repetitions to capture as many samples of the majority class as possible.
+To address this, we utilize 10 consecutive repetitions to capture as many samples of the majority class as possible.

-During these repetition rounds, we store the best alpha parameters based on the square mean error metric from the entire stratified k-Fold cross-validation results, where $K=5$.
+During these repetition rounds, we store the best $\alpha$ parameters based on the square mean error metric from the entire stratified k-Fold cross-validation results, where $K=5$.
 At the end of the procedure, we compute the most frequent best $\alpha$ parameter and train the Lasso model with the entire train/validation dataset, keeping features with non-zero coefficients.
 Additionally, we check if the selected $\alpha$ parameter falls within the defined limits of the searching area.
-If it falls on the minimum or maximum values, we create a new searching area based on the original site to ensure the selected $\alpha$ is genuinely the best.
+If it falls on the minimum or maximum values, we create a new search area based on the original site to ensure the selected $\alpha$ is genuinely the best.

-This approach allows us to utilize feature selection without additional knowledge of the original data and modifications, as the procedure automatically finds the best alpha values, manages class balance and imbalance via under-sampling and repeated executions, and processes both perfectly balanced and highly imbalanced datasets without information loss.
+This approach allows us to utilize feature selection without additional knowledge of the original data and modifications, as the procedure automatically finds the best $\alpha$ values, manages class balance and imbalance via under-sampling and repeated executions, and processes both perfectly balanced and highly imbalanced datasets without information loss.